reidmorrison/symmetric-encryption/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Compliance
+Disclaimer
 ----------

-Although this library has assisted Clarity in meeting PCI Compliance it in no way guarantees that PCI Compliance will be met by anyone using this library for encryption purposes.
+Although this library has assisted in meeting PCI Compliance and has passed previous PCI audits, it in no way guarantees that PCI Compliance will be achieved by anyone using this library.